stephensalim/ReInvent2020_labs-1/Pattern3/README.md

 ![Section1 Base Architecture](images/section1/section1-pattern3-base-architecture.png)
 Format: ![Alt Text](url)

 To deploy the first CloudFormation template, you can either deploy directly from the command line or via the console.

+You can get the template [here](https://github.com/skinnytimmy/ReInvent2020_labs/blob/Pattern3/Pattern3/templates/section1/pattern3-base.yml "Section1 template").

 To deploy from the command line, ensure that you have appropriate access keys in place and run the following command:

 ```
 aws --region ap-southeast-2 cloudformation create-stack --stack-name <name of your vpc stack> --template-body file://pattern3-base.yml